its-Lyn/lymap/docs/USAGE.md

 | height | Int    | The height of the button.                       |

 To learn more about the `key` value, take a look inside the [global keybind documentation](./GLOBAL_KEYBINDS.md).

+Layouts should be placed in lymap/layouts/your_layout.json, for example.

 ## Cache
 A `cache` directory is crated by lymap.
 This directory is used by lymap to save old values. <br>